PVLI-25-26/PVLI-Project/GDD/Internal Technical Document/Room and dungeon editor.md

 ## How to add NPCs
 To add a **NPC** to a room, go to the **NPCs** layer.
 Now you can open the `Templates` folder and drag the `NPCTemplate.tx` template to the map.

 Now you just need to specify the *identifier* of the **NPC** to make sure the game knows what item you are trying to instance.
 Enter the *identifier* in the `Class` property of the object created.
+You can enter multiple *identifiers* separated by **spaces** to spawn any of the entities randomly.
 *identifiers* of item are defined in their `JSON` files at the `src/configs/NPCs/` folder.
 ![[Pasted image 20251130001709.png]]